olegam/Postboks/README.md

 You should note that your credentials are securely stored in the OS X keychain, but all your documents are stored as files on the disk.
 So you may want to enable disk encryption on your mac to make sure sensitive documents are encrypted.

-## Limitiations

-- Error handling is limited.
-- The status bar icon does not look right in OS X dark mode.

 ## Features

 - Syncs all e-Boks documents to a folder of your choice.
 E.g. your Dropbox folder.